bobflorian/bobflorian.com/content/posts/thailand/day-05-wednesday-dec-25.md

 We woke up about 600 to the sounds of roosters in the neighborhood!
 Quickly got dressed and packed for the day of adventure.

 Met our guide, Waza, for breakfast.
 Was mostly traditional western style breakfast but I chose the Thai dishes of pork rice porridge soup which I added cilantro, basil, picked peppers, and pepper flakes.
-Super yummy, and not something I would have considered for breakfast.
+Super yummy, and not something I would have considered for breakfast; over the course of the entire trip I ate this several more times.

 After breakfast we hopped in the van for a 1 hour ride to the "camp" where we were to ride bikes and kayak.
 The camp was a very large facility where locals and school groups come.
 There was an olympic size pool too, but we were pretty much the only people here.